EIS-ITS/vss-cli/README.md

 For detailed information about the ``vss-cli`` configuration, please refer to the [official documentation site][official documentation site].

-## JSON Parameter Input
+## JSON/YAML Parameter Input

-VSS CLI options vary from simple string, boolean or numeric values to JSON data structures as input parameters on the command line.
+VSS CLI options vary from simple string, boolean, numeric values, JSON data structures and file in both JSON and YAML as input parameters on the command line.

 For example, consider the following command to deploy a new virtual machine from a given template and provide a guest operating system